 How do we know if our posture is good?

-Good posture means that your ears, shoulders, hips, knees, and ankles are aligned in a straight line when you stand.
-If you can maintain this position without excessive effort and without feeling pain or tension, you have good posture.
+Good posture means your ears, shoulders, hips, knees, and ankles are aligned in a straight line when you stand.
+If you can maintain this position without excessive effort and without experiencing pain or tension, you have good posture.

 What is a person's posture?